From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Discussion

 \subsection{Applying Offline Legal Practices to Online Content Moderation}

 As online spaces become an essential component of our society, the boundary between online content moderation and offline legal practices is increasingly blurred.
 On one hand, this convergence opens up opportunities to draw from offline legal systems, which have long explored a wide range of procedural designs.
-In particular, we believe comparative legal literature offers further insights beyond those discussed in this work.
-For example, legal scholars argue that when governments aim to support social self-regulation rather than impose top-down control, a fully adversarial debate between the opposing parties is an ideal way to resolve conflicts.
-While we refrain from involving the reported person during the investigation in this work, we envision that more decentralized online communities might want to adopt this process to handle user reports.
+Beyond the adversarial–inquisitorial distinction, comparative legal literature offers additional dimensions for thinking about procedural design, such as the intended goals of a process~\cite{fuller1978forms, damaska1986faces}, and how participation and transparency are structured~\cite{mashaw1985due}.
+These perspectives can help inform a more principled design of online moderation and reporting systems.
 Additionally, comparisons between common law and civil law traditions can inform how communities structure their governance policies~\cite{chen2023case}.
-Many communities rely on detailed written policies, resembling the legal codes of civil law systems.
+Many communities rely on detailed written policies~\cite{fiesler2018reddit, butler2008don}, resembling the legal codes of civil law systems.
 But moderators often struggle to update these documents to reflect evolving norms.
 Drawing from case law traditions, we suggest that incorporating prior moderation decisions as precedents could ease this burden, while also increasing transparency for community members.

 On the other hand, researchers should also be mindful of some fundamental differences between online and offline settings.
 For example, the United States enacted the Digital Millennium Copyright Act (DMCA) in 1998, allowing copyright holders to request the removal of infringing content from online platforms.
 Victims of non-consensual intimate imagery often rely on this mechanism to take down their photos, but filing a DMCA report can unintentionally cause further harm~\cite{qiwei2024law}.
 To comply with offline due process, platforms need to collect the victim’s personal contact information and forward the request to the accused, who may then identify the reporter and retaliate~\cite{take2024stoking, shouting2023pen}.
 Similarly, users are often allowed to record their own online conversations without notifying other conversation participants.
 Although online voice chats resemble offline conversations, some offline jurisdictions require the consent of all participants before a conversation can be recorded.
 More research is needed to understand the factors driving these differences between online and offline practices, and to explore how offline legal frameworks might be adapted to better fit online contexts.